+Gerry’s War is a firefighter suspense novel.
 I think you’ll like this story.
-It may be a sequel but stands on its own.
+It’s a sequel of sorts with a few of the same characters as Old Flames but stands on its own.
 I like putting a courageous man, in this case a firefighter, into situations he’s never encountered.

-If you enjoyed OLD FLAMES and firefighter action, you’ll be glad to see Captain Ormond back in action in GERRY’S WAR.
+If you enjoyed Old Flames and suspenseful firefighter action, you’ll be glad to see Captain Ormond back in action in Gerry‘s War.
 He returns to the fire service after a year’s absence on an early firefighter pension, accepting what appears to be an easy gig as the fire chief for the City of Niagara Falls.

 After a tragic commercial fire where two firefighters die due to negligence, the consequent inquiry goes awry.
 He is set up as the scapegoat.
 While battling a hostile administration, he discovers missing capital funds and high-level corruption.
 A cabal in the city administration has neutered his power, limiting his actions.He discovers he’ll also take the fall for the dismantling of the department and subsequent privatization.
 Unwilling to play nice he vows to set things right–his way.
 What’s worse is the Red Mafiya moving into the city via their hijacking of a casino hotel project, an iconic structure.
 Karen, his common-law wife, is savagely beaten by her estranged husband, Branko, who is now a suspected Red Mafiya enforcer.
 Hunting down Branko consumes him, putting himself and Karen in harm’s way.
 Forces Gerry barely understand push back–hard, and more firefighters die.

 While running a gauntlet of bribes, threats, and extortion, he stumbles into a federal investigation of the brutal Mafiya.
 The feds warn him to back off.
 He declares war against his enemies, jeopardizing his woman and best friend.
 Fire Chief Gerry Ormond is like no other chief you’ve seen.